Welcome to the website of...

 Dr. Russell Thomas, PhD

 Dr. M. Russsell Thomas received his doctorate in clinical psychology from the Fielding Graduate University.
-Dr. Thomas is in his 42nd year of practice in clinical psychology serving a variety of populations including SPMI adults, Geriatrics, and children & teens.
+Dr. Thomas is in his 44th year of practice in clinical psychology serving a variety of populations including SPMI adults, Geriatrics, and children & teens.
 Dr. Thomas' practice has evolved to almost exclusively conducting psychological evaluations and assessments with experience in assessing evaluating psychopathology and personality, dementia, intellectual and developmental disabilities (IDD) and competency.
-In addition, Dr. Thomas has authored over a dozen books, covering a wide range of topics including non-medical approaches to working with Attention Deficits (Turbo Charged Childhood), finances (12 Pillars & a Prayer), spiritual health (Seekers) and a series of children's books (The Marvelous Adventures of Melitus Marphaffle and The Habakkuk Story)
+In addition, Dr. Thomas has authored over a dozen books, covering a wide range of topics including non-medical approaches to working with Attention Deficits (Turbo Charged Childhood), finances (12 Pillars & a Prayer), spiritual health (Seekers) and a series of children's books (The Marvelous Adventures of Melitus Marphaffle, The Habakkuk Story, and his most recent publication, The Dada Client.

 Our Offerings